SoccerNet-v2: A Dataset and Benchmarks for Holistic Understanding of Broadcast Soccer Videos: Benchmark Results

 1. \emph{MaxPool} and \emph{NetVLAD}~\cite{Giancola_2018_CVPR_Workshops}.
 Those models pool temporally the ResNet features before passing them through a classification layer.
-In particular, non-overlapping segments of 20 seconds are classified as to whether they contain any action class, using a multi-label cross-entropy loss.
-In testing, sliding windows of 20 seconds with a stride of 1 frame are used to infer an actionness score in time, reduced to an action spot using NMS.
-We consider the basic yet lightweight max pooling and the learnable NetVLAD pooling with 64 clusters.
+Non-overlapping segments of 20 seconds are classified as to whether they contain any action class.
+In testing, a sliding window of 20 seconds with a stride of 1 frame is used to infer an actionness score in time, reduced to an action spot using NMS.
+We consider the basic yet lightweight max pooling and a learnable NetVLAD pooling with 64 clusters.
 We re-implement the method based on the original code for a better scaling to 17 classes.

 2. \emph{AudioVid}~\cite{Vanderplaetse2020Improved}.
 The network uses NetVLAD to pool temporally 20-second chunks of ResNet features, as well as VGGish~\cite{Hershey2017CNN} synchronized audio features, subsampled at 2 fps.
-Then, the two sets of features are temporally pooled, concatenated and fed to a classification module, as in~\cite{Giancola_2018_CVPR_Workshops}.
-The spotting prediction is, by default, at the center of the video chunk.
-The classification module has been adapted to 17 classes for our experiment.
+The two sets of features are temporally pooled, concatenated and fed to a classification module, as in~\cite{Giancola_2018_CVPR_Workshops}.
+Similarly, the spotting prediction is at the center of the video chunk.
+We scaled the classification module to 17 classes.

 3. \emph{CALF}~\cite{cioppa2020context}.
-SoccerNet's state-of-the art network handles 2-minute chunks of ResNet features and is composed of a spatio-temporal features extractor, kept as is, a temporal segmentation module, which we adapt for 17 classes, and an action spotting module, adapted to output at most 15 spotting predictions per chunk, classified in 17 classes.
-The segmentation module is trained with a context-aware loss function, which contains four context slicing hyperparameters per class.
+This network handles 2-minute chunks of ResNet features and is composed of a spatio-temporal features extractor, kept as is, a temporal segmentation module, which we adapt for 17 classes, and an action spotting module, adapted to output at most 15 predictions per chunk, classified in 17 classes.
+The segmentation module is trained with a context-aware loss having four context slicing hyperparameters per class.
 Following~\cite{cioppa2020context}, we determine optimal values for them with a Bayesian optimization~\cite{BayesianOpt}.
 We re-implement the method and optimize the training strategy based on the existing code to achieve a decent training time.

-\mysection{Results.} The leaderboard providing our benchmark results for action spotting is given in Table~\ref{tab:ActionSpotting-long}.
+\mysection{Results.} We provide the leaderboard of our benchmark results for action spotting in Table~\ref{tab:ActionSpotting-long}.
 We further compute the performances on shown/unshown actions as the Average-mAP for predicted spots whose closest ground truth timestamp is a shown/unshown action.
-Qualitative results obtained with CALF adapted are shown in Figure~\ref{fig:result-action-spotting}.
+We show qualitative results obtained with CALF in Figure~\ref{fig:result-action-spotting}.